Author’s note: A shoutout to my latest anonymous Patron, thank you so much for your support!

 “Pleased to meet you.”
 After an awkward silence, Mila’s elbow jabs into my side.
 Right, introductions.
 “This is my betrothed, Sumila, daughter of Akanai, and this is also my betrothed, Mei Lin, daughter of Taduk.
 This is er…” As I glance at Li Song, I realize she’s wearing Zian’s armour.
 Well fuck.
 “This is Li Song, Sentinel of the People.”
 Please don’t make a big fuss.

-Zian’s face twitches he struggles for control, starring daggers at Li Song as she casually plays with her saber’s hilt.
+Zian’s face twitches he struggles for control, staring daggers at Li Song as she casually plays with her saber’s hilt.
 She’s gotten spunkier in the last few weeks, though it’s subtle.
 Holding her head high, speaking out more often, stealing away my bear cubs to play with, I’m happy to see her more lively, though this isn’t a good time for a display.
 Thankfully, Zian reins his anger and nods, greeting Mila and Lin with a gentlemanly bow.
 “Ladies, a pleasure to make your acquaintance.”

 Another awkward silence ensues as we stand facing one another, neither knowing what to do.
 Though I wouldn’t say I hate him, we tried our best to kill each other, so it’s a little weird to be exchanging small talk, something I’m not great at in the best of times.
 We’ve already devolved to alternating between grunts, collar tugging and sleeve brushing, I don’t know how much more of this I can take.